 What to Do After a Long Island City Hearing and Vision Loss Accident

 If you are experiencing sharp pain in your eyes, ringing in your ears, or you notice changes to your vision or hearing, you should go to a doctor for a vision and hearing exam.
 In some cases, hearing and vision loss can be permanent, while in others it is only temporary and will return with time.
-A medical profession will be able to tell you more about the condition of your injured eyes and ears and give you tips and treatments on how to recover.
+A medical professional will be able to tell you more about the condition of your injured eyes and ears and give you tips and treatments on how to recover.

 Visiting a doctor is also important because it helps to strengthen future claims for recovering compensation for your losses.
 By visiting a doctor, you will have access to records that document your injury and shows its severity.